Detox Do’s and Don’ts

 We are all threatened by internal toxins as well as external ones.
 For example, oxygen is the basis of all plant and animal life and is our most important nutrient.
 It’s needed by every cell of our bodies every second of the day.
 It is also chemically reactive and highly dangerous.

 Even in normal biochemical reactions, oxygen can become unstable and capable of ‘oxidising’ neighbouring molecules.
 This can lead to cellular damage – triggering inflammation, cancer, arterial damage and aging.
 Dangerous oxidants are made in all combustion processes and are found in cigarette smoke, exhaust fumes, radiation and fried or grilled food.
-That’s why you need powerful antioxidants to disarm them, including vitamin A, beta-carotene, vitamin C, vitamin E, the mineral selenium, and other nutrients such as bioflavonoids, anthocyanidins, glutathione, lipoic acid and CoQ10.
+That’s why you need powerful antioxidants to disarm them, including vitamin A, beta-carotene, vitamin C, vitamin E, the mineral What it does: Antioxidant properties help to protect against free radicals and carcinogens, reduces inflammation, stimulates immune system to fight infections, promotes a healthy heart,…, and other nutrients such as Bioflavonoids are sometimes referred to as vitamin P. Flavonoids are widely distributed in plants and are known for their antioxidant activity…., anthocyanidins, glutathione, lipoic acid and CoQ10.
 It is wise to make sure your daily supplement programme contains significant quantities of antioxidants, especially if you are older, live in a polluted city, or have any other unavoidable exposure to oxidants.

 The easiest way to do this is to take a comprehensive antioxidant supplement including the nutrients mentioned above, in addition to a good multivitamin-mineral complex.

 Your Detox Action Plan